sirjanaY/Differential-Effects-of-Early-UI-Termination/README.md

 ## Problem Definition

 In July 2021, 26 U.S. states terminated federal pandemic Unemployment Insurance (UI) benefits months ahead of the national September expiration.
 The stated rationale was simple: removing the financial safety net would push unemployed workers back into the labor market faster.

-But the evidence tells a different story at least for the workers who needed help most.
+**But the evidence tells a different story at least for the workers who needed help most.**

-Low-wage workers in food service, retail, and other vulnerable industries face structural barriers that go far beyond financial disincentives: lack of childcare, limited transportation, persistent health concerns, and localized demand shocks.
-If policymakers cut benefits without accounting for these barriers, the most vulnerable group could be harmed rather than helped.
+Low-wage workers face structural barriers that go far beyond financial disincentives, if policymakers cut benefits without accounting for these barriers, the most vulnerable group could be harmed rather than helped.

 **This project formally tests that hypothesis using individual-level causal inference methods.** No prior analysis had formally tested whether the policy's effect differed between low-wage and higher-wage workers.
 We fill that gap.
 ___